 As a student, you belong to one of the six KMH departments, on the basis of your study programme.
 Each department takes care of a lot of various courses and subjects.
 Each department has a Department Head (prefekt), assisted by one or more Directors of Study (studierektor).
 In addition, one particular teacher is given a main responsibility for a certain subject or field – for example woodwind instruments or ear training.
 This teacher is called ”ämnesansvarig”.

 Each student is assigned a Mentor, a teacher who is to provide support in your study planning at large, for example to advice you which courses to choose in order to form your individual study profile according to your wishes.
 The mentor is also to follow up the progress of your studies and to help you on your way to professional life.

 The Student Affairs Office

 For exchange and guest students, most administrative matters will be handled by the Student Affairs Office.

-International students within the regular programmes should turn to the Study Centre in order to register.
+International students within the regular programmes should turn to the Student Affairs Office in order to register.
 This is also the place where records of study results are kept and diplomas issued.
 Here, you can:

 If you are in doubt where to ask, the Student Affairs Office will always try to help all international students.

 The requirements for attendance varies depending on the course.
 This should be stated in the syllabus and announced at the beginning of each course.

 If you are going to be absent from an individual lesson, please also tell the teacher directly.